 The Visual & Digital Art Academy is designed to provide students with a hands-on and real-life application of Art theory and practices, as well as a full Digital Art experience.
-Students with an interest in a career in the Art industry, will benefit from this cluster as they progress through a variety of topics centered around the artistic world.
+Students with an interest in a career in the Art industry, will benefit from this cluster as they progress through a variety of topics centered graphics, Electronic publishing, Graphic design around the artistic world.